 What Is a Capital Campaign?
 Ultimate Guide for Nonprofits

 As a nonprofit professional, fundraising is always on your mind.
-After all, the fundraising dollars you receive power all of your operations throughout the year and allow you to further your mission in the community.
+After all, the revenue you receive powers your operations and allows you to make a difference in your community every day.

 However, there will likely be times when your organization needs to complete—and fund—a large-scale project outside of your usual activities.
 This is where capital campaigns come in!

-If you’re considering launching a capital campaign (especially for the first time), you likely have many questions about the process.
-To help you get started, we’ve created this guide that will cover all of the basics you need to know to successfully plan and execute a capital campaign for your nonprofit.
+If you’re considering launching a capital campaign (especially for the first time), you probably have many questions about the process.
+To help you get started, we’ve created this guide covering all of the basics you need to know to successfully plan and execute this fundraising effort.
+Let’s dive in!

 Group of diverse professionals with all hands in to represent teamwork